 - Drizzle extra virgin olive oil

 - Preheat oven to 400° F. Prepare a baking sheet with nonstick spray, foil, or parchment paper.

-Place fish filets skin side down (if skin on) on baking sheet.
+- Place fish filets skin side down (if skin on) on baking sheet.
 Blot the fish dry with a paper towel to remove excess moisture.
-Sprinkle with salt, pepper, and dried herbs.
-Top with thinly sliced garlic.
+Sprinkle with salt and pepper (if not in spice blend), and top with optional garlic.
 For less fatty fish, drizzle with a little olive oil.